 To schedule a script (or multiple scripts) to run automatically on a specific device, or on all your customers' devices, you must first create or upload a script (or you can clone a script from the Shared Script Library).
-Afterwards, you can set up your scheduled automation by creating an IT Automation Profile.
+Afterward, you can set up your scheduled automation by creating an IT Automation Profile.

 To set up an IT automation profile: